algorandfoundation/beaker/docs/source/migration.rst

 -----------

-In ``0.x`` logic signatures and applications could be precompiled by adding an ``AppPrecompile`` or ``LSigPrecompile`` attribute to the application class and then it is available for use inside the applications PyTeal expressions.
+In ``0.x`` logic signatures and applications could be precompiled by adding an ``AppPrecompile`` or ``LSigPrecompile`` attribute to the application class, making certain properties available for use inside the application's methods.

-In ``1.0`` this approach has changed to using the ``beaker.precompiled`` function.
+In ``1.0``, you do not need to reference any "precompile classes" directly, instead use the ``beaker.precompiled`` function.

 For example in ``0.x``: